Database Migrations

 - Monitor replication lag during and after the upgrade

-- Keep your Artie deployment paused until the upgrade is complete
+- Keep your Artie pipeline paused until the upgrade is complete

 - Verify data consistency after the upgrade